christopheraue/m-ruby-concurrently/guides/Performance.md

 ## Calling a (Concurrent) Proc

 This benchmark compares all `#call` methods of a concurrent proc and a regular proc.
-The mere invocation of the method is measured.
-The proc itself does nothing.
-The results represent the baseline for how fast Concurrently is able to work if it — well — does nothing.
+The procs itself do nothing.
+The results represent the baseline for how fast Concurrently is able to work.
 It can't get any faster than that.
-It also means your code is to blame if its performance is far below these values.

     Benchmarks
     ----------